Campos Eliseos Palace: Restoration process

 In 2004, the São Paulo state government announced a project to restore the palace to become a cultural center containing part of the city's history.
 However, the project was postponed due to a lack of funds.

 In 2008, Governor José Serra announced that he would resume the project to restore the Campos Eliseos Palace, with the idea of making it an extension of the Bandeirantes Palace, but the project did not progress as planned.
-The façade was rebuilt during this period at a cost estimated at around 3.65 million reais.
+The façade was rebuilt during this period at a cost estimated at 3.65 million reais.

 In 2013, restoration work began by the state government with a completion date of 2015, and the museum was scheduled to open in 2016, but the work was only completed in 2017.
 As a result, the palace underwent recovery, requalification, and restoration work and the investment amounted to 20 million reais.
 In addition, following legal requirements, the space was adapted in terms of accessibility and safety.

 Today, the palace's Renaissance architecture is located near the Princesa Isabel bus terminal and is surrounded by gates and 2-meter-high walls for preservation purposes.
 The completion of the Campos Eliseos Palace Restoration Project, as well as becoming a cultural museum where it will tell its own story, is intended to contribute to the revitalization of the area.